Spine and Back Pain

 Cause: Osteomyelitis is a spinal infection that spreads through the circulatory system.
 It may appear after a urological procedure, though osteomyelitis is a rare condition.
 It is seldom seen in young, healthy adults.
 Patients of advanced age, those with compromised immunities and intravenous drug users are more prone to contracting osteomyelitis.
 Though back pain is a common symptom, additional symptoms may include fever, chills, pain that worsens inexplicably at night, unintended weight loss and swelling and redness on the infected section of the spine.

 Diagnosis: It is often difficult to diagnose osteomyelitis at its earliest stages.
-The experts at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will use imaging such as x-rays or MRI with a contrast to ensure an accurate diagnosis.
+The experts at St. Luke’s Medical Center will use imaging such as x-rays or MRI with a contrast to ensure an accurate diagnosis.
 Inflammatory markers can also be used to find a spinal infection.
 A lab study of blood and bone cultures may give more specific information that can result in accurate treatments.

 Treatment: Osteomyelitis is usually treated with multiple rounds of antibiotics, first intravenously then orally.
 A back brace can also provide relief while the spine heals from the infection; rest may be required as well.
 Sometimes surgery is needed to remove infected tissue if antibiotics are insufficient or if nerves are affected.